 #5.
 Inflammation, Food Intolerances and Allergies

-If you’re tracking your food, this will give you a good idea about which foods you might not tolerate so well, and which foods might bloat you.
+Tracking your food will give you a good idea about which foods you might not tolerate so well, and which foods might bloat you.
 Bloating might make you retain water, and leave you feeling tired, heavy, and overall less than ideal.

 Keep in mind that intolerances might be very mild and difficult to notice, but they could still play a role in how much water you’re retaining, and how your weight is fluctuating.

-For example, a lot of people who don’t digest dairy very well will still feel okay after a small amount of it, or if they try a different type of dairy (f.e. goat or sheep cheese or yogurt might be ok, while anything made from cow milk might have an adverse effect).
+For example, a lot of people who don’t digest dairy very well will still feel okay after a small amount of it, or if they try a different type of dairy (such as goat or sheep cheese or yogurt) might be ok, while anything made from cow milk might have an adverse effect.

 Same goes for nuts – you might not have a full-blown allergy (you’re likely more than aware of it, if you have one) but a mild sensitivity.